We recognize and appreciate the unique personality of each child

 She began her higher education studying sociology, but is now enrolled at Santa Monica College completing units to get an AA in early childhood education.

 WPNS was founded in December 1950 when 11 families organized a backyard playgroup, elected officers and set up a cooperative constitution.
 In the beginning, WPNS had different homes, including backyards, local churches and the Westchester Recreation Center.
 One rainy day, a family member, who was also a member of the Congregational Church of the Messiah, took pity on the kids and parents playing in the rain.
 They invited us in and soon after we expanded our enrollment to 34 families and our growing You & Me program.
 The school remained at this location until 2018, when it found its new home on Aviation Boulevard.

 As a non-profit, member-run school, fundraising has always been an important aspect of WPNS.
 We held our first fundraiser, a theater party, in December 1955.
 Historians proudly noted a profit of $84 from this successful event.
 By 1961, the international themed dance held at the Inglewood Country Club raised a little more than $200.
 WPNS’ first purchases included a Hectograph machine, train set, cradle and puzzles, as well as sawhorses and chairs.
 Parent volunteers built easels and shelves in the shed.
 It was also reported that parent Mr. Felburg varnished the blocks and built a dolly.
 To this day, we continue to hold fundraisers and utilize parent volunteers.
-The support of our community is more important than ever as we begin a new chapter and build our new home.
+The support of our community is more important than ever as we continue to improve our new home